-If the valves need to be cleaned in the field, for example, after maintenance, the valves shall be cleaned by trained and qualified personnel or by contractors prequalified by the valve specifier for oxygen service cleaning.
+If the valves need to be cleaned in the field, for example after maintenance, the valves shall be cleaned by trained and qualified personnel.
+Contractors cleaning valves shall be qualified by the valve specifier for oxygen cleaning.
 Care shall be taken on those parts of the valves with hidden cavities or areas inaccessible for inspection.
 Precautions described in this section shall be followed during field cleaning of the valves.